 - Hay (good quality grass mix-no mold or dust)

-- Loose goat mineral /baking soda feeder (can get two compartment holder).
+- Loose goat-specific mineral /baking soda feeder (small or large two compartment feeders are available).
 I use Sweetlix Meat Maker loose goat minerals and bulk-size baking soda from the grocery store.

 - Water bucket (I like the 2 gallon so I can keep them clean and fresh).
 Heated buckets for winter in cold climates.